 Challenging times called for a historic response as the AOA's 2020-2021 Board of Trustees election took place via virtual ballot after the global coronavirus pandemic required the cancellation of Optometry's Meeting® 2020.

 In a special webinar broadcast profession-wide on June 22, the AOA welcomed its 2020-2021 President William T. Reynolds, O.D., of Kentucky, into office and affiliate members cast electronic ballots-validated and tallied by the accounting firm BKD-to fill board officer and trustee positions.
-Live election results were watched by [attendance #] in the profession.

 The necessary cancellation of Optometry's Meeting 2020 in National Harbor, Maryland/Washington, D.C., due to the current public health emergency prompted many key elements of the profession's premier meeting to be reconfigured virtually, including the board election and a reimagined online education experience-the AOA 2020 Virtual Learning Livecast, June 24-27.
 As part of that one-time rearrangement, the AOA also will host a board installation ceremony via profession-wide webinar on Saturday, June 27, to formally recognize the newly elected officers and trustees.

 The results of AOA's 2020-2021 Board of Trustees election are as follows: